DID YOU KNOW?

 Dentists, orthodontists, and hygienists are now required to wear masks and gloves.
 This level of protection is essential; however, it is only the beginning of the infection control story.

-Did you know that not too long ago it was common practice to boil dental instruments for sterilization, and re-use hypodermic needles?
+Did you know that not too long ago it was common practice to boil and re-use hypodermic needles?

 These changes all came about with proven science, but more importantly, public awareness of the facts.